-The rate of return, also known as the weighted average cost of capital (WACC), can be broken down into two major components: the cost of equity and the cost of debt.
-This report outlines the Commission's draft decisions on the method for calculating both the cost of equity and the cost of debt.
-The Commission also considered the regulatory treatment of inflation as part of this review, given the interrelationships observed between forecast inflation and the return on debt and equity.
+The rate of return, also known as the weighted average cost of capital (WACC), has two major components: the cost of equity and the cost of debt.
+This report outlines our final decisions on the method for calculating the cost of equity and the cost of debt.
+We also considered the regulatory treatment of inflation as part of this review, given the interrelationships observed between forecast inflation and the return on debt and on equity.

-Commission's draft decisions: return on equity
+Our final decisions: return on equity

-The Commission has made the following draft decisions for the cost of equity:
+We have made the following decisions for the cost of equity: